 What Is Passive Investing?

 Passive investing is based on the idea that investors should not have to worry about the investment’s performance-the manager(s) will do that for them.
-In passive investing, the investor doesn’t have as much involvement in running the company as active investing.
+In this case, the investor doesn’t have as much involvement as in active investing.

-Passive investing, or passive management, is a strategy that involves setting up an investment portfolio that is designed to be invested in passively.
+Also called passive management, it is a strategy that involves setting up an investment portfolio that is designed to be invested in passively.

-Passive investment strategies allow you to defer financial risk to the market, waiting for the market to perform.
-This type of investing is best suited for those who want to remove themselves from market risks while allowing the market to drive the performance of their portfolios.
+Different strategies allow you to defer financial risk to the market, waiting for the market to perform.
+In addition, this type of investing is best suited for those who want to remove themselves from market risks while allowing the market to drive the performance of their portfolios.

-Passive investing is an investment strategy that involves indexing and buying a broad range of stocks in order to minimize the amount of time and effort needed to select individual investments.
-With active investing, you pick your own investments.
+It involves indexing and buying a broad range of stocks in order to minimize the amount of time and effort needed to select individual investments.

 The Advantage and Disadvantage of Passive Investment